rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ### Drawer with active conversation

-If you're showing a conversation that is already active, you can set the `isActive` prop on your `Conversation` to true for a visual state change.
+If you're showing a conversation that is already active, you can set the `activeItemId` prop on your `ChatbotConversationHistoryNav` to apply an active visual state.

 ```js file="./ChatbotHeaderDrawerWithSelection.tsx"